The Best Hiking Clothes for Any Budget

 Mid Range: Patagonia Capilene Daily Graphic Tee ($39)

 Pros: I love the graphics, something that’s tough to come by with a hiking tee.
 The synthetic material is nice to the touch and keeps moisture at bay.
-They can build up a smell overtime, but not as quickly as other synthetic shirts
+They can smell overtime, but not as quickly as other synthetic shirts.
+Bonus points for remaining as good as new after four years of hard use.
+I also travel with their merino wool tees.

 Cons: You pay an extra $10 for the graphics.
 The plain tee’s in this lineup are just as great and only run you $29.
 Wait until they go on sale.